Social Welfare Research

 Does it benefit the wealthy?
 No.

-Health Benefit Tax Expenditure—$242 billion:
+Health Benefit Tax Expenditure—$616 billion:

-The government subsidizes the employer-provided healthcare of Americans.
-Although most forms of compensation are taxable, the provision of healthcare insurance is not.
-This constitutes a benefit to Americans with W2 income and employer-provided healthcare.
+The government subsidizes the employer-provided health care of Americans.
+Although most forms of compensation are taxable, the provision of health care insurance is not.
+This constitutes a benefit to Americans with W2 income and employer-provided health care.

 Does it benefit the wealthy?
 Yes.
 This program benefits employed Americans with W2 income, regardless of net worth or income.
-It does not benefit the unemployed, retired people short of Medicare eligibility, students, independent contractors, or employees of small companies that do not provide healthcare as a benefit.
+It does not benefit the unemployed, retired people short of Medicare eligibility, students, independent contractors, or employees of small companies that do not provide health care as a benefit.

-Savings Tax Expenditure—$208 billion:
+Savings Tax Expenditure—$230 billion:

 What is the cost?
 Like the mortgage deduction, the annual cost to the US of this policy is not measured as a direct expenditure, but rather is an estimated amount of forgone tax revenue.